Hey there, adventurer!

-So, when I travelled in Scotland, I fell in love.
-The landscape is just beyond beautiful (and I'm not exaggerating!).
-Rugged shores, high cliffs, seething sea, roaring wind, rain, sunshine, snow – all in one day ...
+And I fell in love, heavily.
+The landscape is just beyond beautiful – and I'm not exaggerating!
+Rugged shores, rawness, high cliffs, seething sea, roaring wind, rain, sunshine, snow – all in one day ...
 I was just so happy and felt a sense of belonging.
 But...

 I'd not thought about reading a lot about Scotland beforehand.

 I thought: "I'll learn a lot when I'm there!
-Why should I waste time learning about Scotland right now?"
+Why should I learn about Scotland right now?"

 During my trip, I was lacking one crucial thing – or better, a certain feeling.

 Another flashback: When I travelled to Hawai'i, I thought I knew a lot about the Islands.
 I've been a fan ever since I was a little girl and accumulated quite some knowledge (so I thought).

 I used a great NationalGeographic travel guide and the internet to prepare for this upcoming adventure of a lifetime.

 Once again I thought "I will learn it there".

-But the truth is: You'll not find out nearly as much as you think about your travel destination during your trip.
+But the truth is: I had not found out nearly as much as I thought about these places during my trips.

 THE KEY FACTORDuring both my trip to Scotland and to Hawai'i I lacked one crucial factor: knowledge.